openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

    .. note::

-      Before you run the conversion, make sure you have installed all the Model Conversion API dependencies for TensorFlow 2.
+      Before you run the conversion, make sure you have installed all the model conversion API dependencies for TensorFlow 2.

    .. code-block:: sh